iexela/angular-wform/README.md

 ## Overview

+`angular-wform` is pronounced as "Angular double form" or just "double form".

 Currently the documentation is incomplete and not organized very well.
 Anyway, you can start from [here](docs/0-index.md).

 ## How to install